 RB: I think it’s important because your average fan doesn’t know what’s going on in the locker room, on the plane or on the bus.
 You know, what the situation is with a head coach and a player or head coach and a GM is like.
 A lot of guys that are in the media can’t really speak because they’re not in those meetings, in those planes or on those buses either.
 Having two former players doing it, it’s giving you real insights.
-This isn’t what I think is happening, this is what I’ve lived, what Danny’s lived, so we can speak to exactly how those things kind of play out and a lot of other guys quite frankly are guessing how those things play out.
+This isn’t what I think is happening, this is what I’ve lived, what Danny’s lived, so we can speak to exactly how those things kind of play out and a lot of other guys, quite frankly, are guessing how those things play out.

 Nowadays, the whole landscape of the athlete as a brand has changed.
 What’s it like to see guys like LeBron James have his hands on so many things off the court?

 RB: It’s really cool.
-The NBA had just started to educate us on these business, savvy-type stuff like building your own brand … they offer wide ranges of internships and things you can do in the summertime to figure out exactly what you want to do other than basketball.
+The NBA had just started to educate us on these business, savvy-type stuff like building your own brand… They offer wide ranges of internships and things you can do in the summertime to figure out exactly what you want to do other than basketball.
 To see some of these guys start to be these media moguls and be these massive global brands, I think it’s really, really cool and it’s a testament to when the NBA, NFL and [MLB] come around and educate the fruits of the labor, so I think it’s pretty cool.

 Another thing that’s changed is the focus on things like mental health and more NBA athletes are advocating for it.
 Is that something you wish was around during your time?

 RB: I have to wish it would’ve been around during my playing days because I have to imagine there were guys that were struggling with it then like there are now.
 Mental health has always been an issue; it’s just it was kind of a taboo subject, right?
 Guys didn’t really address it because it may show a sign of weakness and so you didn’t want to admit to that.
-So for those guys that may have been dealing with it during my day, certainly, I wish it was it was around and they had the resources at their disposal to help them with it.
+So for those guys that may have been dealing with it during my day, certainly, I wish [help] was around and they had the resources at their disposal to help them with it.
 Unfortunately, it wasn’t, but again, that’s the progression of the NBA.
 They’re usually on the forefront of stuff like that and they’re way more accepting of it and things culturally.
 I applaud them any chance I give them on the pod or on the show just to let everybody know that the NBA is right when it comes to things like that and mental health.
-They take care of the players and listening to what they think about social climate and things like that.
-I wish it was around our day, but it wasn’t, man.
+They take care of the players and listen to what they think about the social climate and things like that.
+I wish it was around [in] our day, but it wasn’t, man.
 It is what it is.